the 13 Truths

 3. The Truth of Magical Power

-Magic will not give you a million dollars, it will not give you a mansion or land, magic will not and cannot create something out of nothing.
-The power that magic holds is in how we interact with the magic in our world.
-Magic will aid you, it will teach you, it will guide you - but you must give in exchange.
+Magic cannot create from nothing.
+It cannot craft material possessions, financial abundance, or emotional fulfillment without the intention and action of those who seek its aid.
+Magic can aid you, it can teach you, and it can guide you - but you must be willing to give in exchange.
 To only take from the magical world, and never give, will leave your practice empty - and your workings unsuccessful.

 4. The Truth of Magical Intent